czp21c/czptr/README.md

 ## Week 3

 Have done the set-up for both Feed forward and Convolutional Neural Networks training; Get a lot different of methods to test the model performance

+## Week 3

+Tried different complex networks but doesn't work because the CPU issue; Test the models on test slice.
+Done the set-up for the variogram calculation.